 Napa, CA 94559

-Note: If appointed to serve as a Temporary Judge, you will be required to complete the following courses:
+NOTE: If appointed to serve as a temporary judge, you will be required to provide the following:

-3. Certificate of Completion for Substantive Matter Training (Small Claims)
+- ** Certificate of Completion for Substantive Matter Training (Small Claims and Traffic Cases)

 Questions and comments should be directed via email to the Temporary Judge Program Administrator at email@example.com